alexfernandez/alexfernandez.github.io/2021/understanding-quantum-entropy.md

 The study of the physical world, then called Natural Philosophy, was no exception.
 But a few centuries ago Physics became the realm of specialists, with increasingly complex Maths that needed to be understood in depth before reaching any conclusions.
+Still, there has always been a current of people just trying to understand the world, even if their conclusions need to be validated rigorously before they can be taken seriously.

 I graduated in Physics many years ago, and got a glimpse of the delights of modern sciences.
 Now I think that understanding Nature
-(the pleasure of finding things out, as Feynman used to say) should not be exclusive to specialists: even the lay(wo)man can think rigorously and without too much handwaving.
+("the pleasure of finding things out", as Feynman used to say) should not be exclusive to specialists: even the lay(wo)man can think with certain precision and without too much handwaving.

 So I thought, why not start with something simple, such as quantum entropy?
-No, really.
+No, really, we are doing it.
 It is very interesting to imagine how entropy arises in the quantum world.
-It has been thoroughly studied, and is thought to be well understood;
+The classical version has been thoroughly studied, and is thought to be well understood;
-but the classical view leaves however much to be desired as an explanation of the physical world.
+but it leaves much to be desired as an explanation of the physical world, when seen with quantum eyes.

 ## The Feared E-word

-Let us start at the point which baffles many people: what exactly is entropy, and how can it be defined?
+Let us start at a point which baffles many people: what exactly is entropy, and how can it be defined?
 Forget about thinking of entropy as "disorder";
 entropy is easily defined as "information" in the Shannon sense.
+In short: information always grows.

 As a system evolves we need more and more information to describe it.
 If you look at the picture that introduces the article you can get a sense of it: